swisschain/Lykke-HftApi-Docs/source/includes/_private-api.md

 }
 ```

-## Make a limit order
+## Place a limit order

-Make a new limit order.
+Place a limit order.

 ### HTTP Request